 Patricija Ludvik (MSc in Agronomy)

-Is a graduate student with her topic on arbuscular mycorrhiza in Allium sativum and Valerianella locusta.
+Her research topic was on arbuscular mycorrhiza in Allium sativum and Valerianella locusta.
+Congratulations Patricija!

 Mag.
 Tine Palčič (has finished post-graduate study at UL BF)